Alderney W 1 StP 'Türkenburg', Victorian Magazine

 Lab table.

-Shell filling Laboratory in another fort on the Isle Of Wight.
+Shell filling Laboratory in another fort from the Isle Of Wight.

 Two sets of original doors.